 Walnut Chamber of Commerce - (815) 379-2141 ext.
 241

 To find the list of local City or Village Economic Development Offices and their contact information, please go to city and village contact information

-- Do you already Manage your Personal Money well?
+- You should already be properly managing Your Personal Accounts and Personal Credit.
 Is your FICO Credit Score above 690?

 - Be prepared to Take Time to Prepare your Business Plan and Marketing Plan.